-With the help of today’s powerful technology and digital platforms, I’ve been able to reach out and help thousands of people across the globe.
+With the help of today’s technology and digital platforms, I’ve been able to reach out and help thousands of people across the globe live a healthier lifestyle.

 This means going above and beyond the call of duty.

-This means being focused and standing out from the crowd of other excellent leaders.
+This means delivering real results and standing out from the crowd of other excellent leaders.

 This means inspiring not only my clients, but all those who are looking to get fit, strong and empowered.

-If you’re ready for real change, let me be the one to train and coach you.
+If you’re ready for real change, let me be the one to coach you.